ugr-sail/pytopicgram/README.md

 In the `examples` folder, you can find examples of running individual components of the pipeline.
 For instance, `snowball.py` demonstrates how to use the snowball technique to gather messages from related channels.

-To run the `snowball.py` example, use the following command, from the project root folder:
+To run the `snowball.py` example, use the following command (from the project root folder):

 ```bash
 python -m pytopicgram.examples.snowball \